ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

      Later on, the access token expires ...

-      - C and RS delete their OSCORE Security Context and purge the EDHOC session used to derive it (unless the same session is also used for other reasons).
+      - C and RS delete their OSCORE Security Context and purge the EDHOC session used to derive it.
       - RS retains AUTH_CRED_C as still valid, and AS knows about it.
       - C retains AUTH_CRED_RS as still valid, and AS knows about it.